catalin12000/eadeies-extraction-chatgpt/README.md

 Feel free to adapt/extend.
 Open an issue or PR for enhancements.

 See also: `CHAT_HISTORY.md` for a concise log of design decisions and operational tips.

+For day-to-day collaboration across devices, use `WORKLOG.md` as a simple, commit-backed chat/notes thread.